 Summary: L-Carnitine helps your body produce energy by transporting long-chain fatty acids into the mitochondria of muscle cells.

 Benefits of L-carnitine

-Supplementing with L-carnitine could also play an important role in recovery from strenuous exercise, with suggested doses of 2-4g daily to optimize results.6 There’s initial evidence that this could lead to a reduction in various markers of metabolic stress and muscle soreness which is replicated in many studies.
-However, research is still limited and further studies are needed to enhance the scientific evidence for l-carnitine supplementation.2
+Supplementing with L-carnitine could also play an important role in recovery from strenuous exercise, with suggested doses of 2-4g daily to optimise results.6 There’s initial evidence that this could lead to a reduction in various markers of metabolic stress and muscle soreness which is replicated in many studies.
+However, research is still limited and further studies are needed.2

 When you exercise, thousands of biochemical reactions are taking place inside your body.
 One of these is the action of your enzymes starting to break down stored fat into fatty acids and glycerol, a sugar alcohol.
 These are then used as fuel throughout exercise.

 Studies have theorized that L-carnitine is a compound that plays an important role in this process of fat metabolism as its key role is to transport the long-chain fatty acids across the inner membrane.
 These fatty acids are thought to be the main energy sources used during low- to moderate intensity exercise.2